Monthly Calendar of Activities

 Lawn: Fertilize with a regular lawn fertilizer.
 Watch for

-brown areas developingsigns of drought, Fusarium blight, sod webworm,
+brown areas developingsigns of drought, fusarium blight, sod webworm,

 Roses: Continue monthly fertilizing.
 Watch for raspberry